adplug/adplay-dos/window/readme.txt

 History
 -------
+Changes from version 1.1 to version 1.2:
+- Fixed bug which could cause newlines at the end of a row in a window to wrap around and cause an extra newline (https://github.com/adplug/adplay-dos/issues/1)

 Changes from version 1.0 to version 1.1:
 - Added support for the DJGPP compiler.
 - Miscellaneous fixes (mainly cosmetic).